0xPolygonMiden/miden-client/README.md

 miden-client transaction new mint <regular-account-ID-A> <faucet-account-id> 1000
 ```

-This will execute, prove and submit a mint transaction to the node.
+This will execute, prove and submit a transaction that mints assets to the node.
 The account that executes this transaction will be the faucet as was defined in the node's configuration file.
 In this case, it is minting `1000` fungible assets to `<regular-account-ID-A>`.

 This will add a transaction and an output note (containing the minted assets) to the local store in order to track their lifecycles.
 You can display them by doing `miden-client transaction list` and `miden-client input-notes list` respectively.
 If you do so, you will notice that they do not show a `commit height` even though they were submitted to the operator.
 This is because our local view of the network has not yet been updated.
 After updating it with a `state-sync`, you should see the height at which the transaction and the note containing the asset were committed.
 This will allow us to prove transactions that make use of this note, as we can compute valid proofs that state that the note exists in the blockchain.